-- When your loved one is ready to enter a treatment program, take care of logistics such as appointments, transportation, and childcare.
+- When your loved one is ready to enter a rehab program, take care of logistics such as appointments, transportation, and childcare.
 Eliminate distractions so your loved one can focus on getting better.

 - Do not neglect your own needs.
 To be the best source of support for your loved one, you need to ensure that your physical and mental health needs are also being met.

-Before, during, and after your loved one is in treatment, plan to be a consistent source of love and support.
-Recovery from alcohol dependence is a long path, and treatment is just one step on that path.
+Before, during, and after your loved one is in rehab, plan to be a consistent source of love and support.
+Recovery from alcohol dependence is a long path, and rehab is just one step on that path.
 Plan to be at your loved one’s side every step of the way.

 Types of Treatment Offered at Crestwyn Behavioral Health

-Upon admission to this high quality hospital, those who are in need of care to manage the symptoms of alcohol use disorder will receive fully customized treatment plans that can include the following methods of care as part of their comprehensive treatment experience at Crestwyn:
+Upon admission to this high quality hospital, those who are in need of care to manage the symptoms of alcohol use disorder will receive fully customized treatment plans that can include the following methods of care as part of their comprehensive treatment experience at our rehab center:

-Detoxification: If an individual comes to Crestwyn suffering from alcohol use disorder and a chemical dependency problem, he or she will be able to receive top notch detoxification services at our hospital.
-These services allow patients to clear the toxic substances that they are addicted to from their systems so that they are able to focus on other aspects of their care The expertly trained members of our medical staff supervise this type of treatment and are steadfast in their dedication to preserving the health and safety of those entrusted into our care.
+Detoxification: If an individual comes to our addiction rehab center suffering from alcohol use disorder and a chemical dependency problem, he or she will be able to receive top notch detoxification services at our hospital.
+These services allow patients to clear the toxic substances that they are addicted to from their systems so that they are able to focus on other aspects of their care The expertly trained members of our medical staff supervise this type of rehab and are steadfast in their dedication to preserving the health and safety of those entrusted into our care.